 Leading Reopening Efforts During a Pandemic

 Clark County, Washington was faced with one of the Northwest area’s biggest COVID-19 outbreaks at a local fruit packing plant.
-PHI immediately went to work, and within a week our Tracing Health contact tracing program had cleared more than 100 employees to return to work at the plant.
+PHI with the Oregon Public Health Institute immediately went to work, and within a week our Tracing Health contact tracing program had cleared more than 100 employees to return to work at the plant.

 100+ employees cleared to return to work within one week of PHI starting its contact tracing efforts.

-During the COVID-19 pandemic, PHI’s “Tracing Health” contact tracing initiative launched and scaled quickly to support reopening efforts beginning in Oregon and Washington.
+During the COVID-19 pandemic, PHI’s “Tracing Health” contact tracing initiative, working with the Oregon Public Health Institute, launched and scaled quickly to support reopening efforts beginning in Oregon and Washington.
 Contact tracing helps locate community members who may need support and information to help them stay at home and to slow transmission, and help counties assess their readiness to re-open.